San Jose City College, Career Education Complex San Jose, California

 San Jose City College

-The new state-of-the-art Career Education Complex will be designed to foster student success with career-focused learning, allowing these future leaders to exceed their needs for the present and their goals for tomorrow.
-The complex will be comprised of a new 90,000 SF facility and a renovation of an existing structure, suited for specific career education programs.
-The completed facility will provide space for a variety of programs, including flexible active learning classrooms, tech-rich labs for skilled workers, health sciences, business information systems, and campus IT disciplines, faculty offices, student support spaces, lecture halls, cafe and dining areas.
+The new state-of-the-art Career Education Complex is designed to foster student success with career-focused learning, allowing these future leaders to exceed their needs for the present and their goals for tomorrow.
+The complex is comprised of a new 102,000 GSF facility and a renovation of an existing structure, suited for specific career education programs.
+The completed facility provides space for a variety of programs, including flexible active learning classrooms, tech-rich labs for skilled workers, health sciences, business information systems, and campus IT disciplines, faculty offices, student support spaces, lecture halls, cafe and dining areas.
 These programs are distributed over four levels and connected through a vertical network of outdoor terraces, multi-story biophilic gardens, and a unifying central atrium that welcomes the campus and surrounding community.
-The design creates an architectural connection to the neighboring renovated structure, which will contain programs dedicated to facilities management, iron workers, building systems, Emergency Medical Services (EMS), and general classroom and lab spaces.
+The design creates an architectural connection to the neighboring renovated structure, which contains programs dedicated to facilities management, iron workers, building systems, Emergency Medical Services (EMS), and general classroom and lab spaces.